dart-lang/pub-dev/doc/help-content-moderation.md

 Appeals that do not include such information, and/or simply restate the facts and evidence stated in the initial report will be denied.
-We reserve the right to take action against users who abuse our appeals processes, including temporarily or permanently suspending a user’s ability to submit further appeals if that user makes claims that are spammy, use inappropriate language, or are otherwise manifestly unfounded.
+We reserve the right to take action against users who abuse our appeals processes, including temporarily or permanently suspending a user's ability to submit further appeals if that user makes claims that are spammy, use inappropriate language, or are otherwise manifestly unfounded.

-Once we’ve reviewed your appeal, we’ll communicate the outcome to you.
+Once we've reviewed your appeal, we'll communicate the outcome to you.
-If we agree with your appeal, we’ll take appropriate action to reverse our prior decision.
+If we agree with your appeal, we'll take appropriate action to reverse our prior decision.

-If you’re covered by the European Union’s Digital Services Act (“DSA”), the option to refer your complaint to a certified out-of-court dispute settlement body may also be available to you.
+If you're covered by the European Union's Digital Services Act ("DSA"), the option to refer your complaint to a certified out-of-court dispute settlement body may also be available to you.
-[Learn more about the European Union’s DSA][2].
+[Learn more about the European Union's DSA][2].
 If you have legal questions or wish to examine other remedies that may be available to you, including the option of referring this matter to a court, you may wish to speak to your own lawyer.